Site logo

 #27: The Mustang (Under $1,000)

 Mustangs are free-roaming horses of Spanish origin.
-Indeed, the name “mustang” loosely translates to wild or stray in Spanish.
+Indeed, the name “mustang” translates to wild or stray in Spanish.

 You can adopt one for free in some states.
 But if you’re interested in buying, the prices start from $500 to $1,000 for an average foal.